2023 Most Focused Master’s Degree Colleges for Architectural History in the New England Region

 Avg Cost*

-This year’s “Schools for a Master’s Highly Focused on Architectural History Major in the New England Region” ranking looked at 3 colleges that offer degrees in a bachelor’s in architectural history.
-This a ranking of the schools where the largest percentage of students has enrolled in architectural history.
+This year’s “Schools for a Master’s Highly Focused on Architectural History Major in the New England Region” ranking analyzed 3 colleges that offered a degree in architectural history.
+That schools that top this list have a program in architectural history in which the largest percentage of students at the school are enrolled.

 When choosing the right school for you, it’s important to arm yourself with all the facts you can.
 To that end, we’ve created a number of major-specific rankings, including this “Schools for a Master’s Highly Focused on Architectural History Major in the New England Region” list to help you make the college decision.